natashabatalha/propexo/README.rst

 A Proposal Tutorial for Exoplanet Atmospheres
 =============================================

-Created for the Sagan Summer School
+Created for the Sagan Summer School.
+Huge thank you to Dr. Hannah Wakeford (Bristol) and Dr. Ehsan Gharib-Nezhad (NASA Ames) for comments and fixes.

 Setup Up
 --------